Take the chapter quiz before and after you read this chapter.

 - Add 5 ml of diluent to the 10 ml vial of the vaccine.
-Do not use alcohol or ether to clean the top of the vial as this may kill the virus.
+Do not use alcohol to clean the top of the vial as this may kill the virus.
 If kept cool and out of direct sunlight, the reconstituted vaccine will last up to 8 hours.

 - Use a new syringe and new 23 gauge needle for each patient.

 - Give 0.5 ml of the vaccine by subcutaneous injection into outer side (lateral aspect) of the right thigh or right arm.
 Clean the skin with soap and water and not alcohol.

 - Always discard any remaining vaccine at the end of the day.
 Do not keep vaccine overnight.